code-wizard91/Docker-MotorTrade/README.md

 [Acknowledgements](#acknowledgements)

 <a name="brief"></a>
-## The Brief
+## The Product Brief

+To create:
+* OOP-based application
-To create an OOP-based application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
-The application must manipulate two tables with full CRUD functionality.
+* Utilisation of tools methodologies and technologies that encapsulate all core modules covered during training.
+* The application must manipulate two tables
+* Application must have full CRUD functionality.

-<a name="mysol"></a>
+<a name="mysolution"></a>
 ### Solution

 I will list the solution here and the explanations why